Bursting with flavorful sausage, cheese, and diced green chiles, this sausage biscuits recipe is a modern take on the old-fashioned Southern biscuit.

 - 4 ounces diced green chilies drained

-- Cut shortening into flour using a long tined fork or pastry cutter, until well blended.
+- Cut shortening into the flour using a long-tined fork or pastry cutter, until well blended.2 cups self-rising flour, 1/4 cup vegetable shortening

-- To flour mixture, add cooked sausage, cheese, and chilies.
-Stir until combined.
-Add in 3/4 cup milk and stir well.
-Add additional 1/4 cup if needed to make a batter the consistency of muffin batter.
+- Add in 3/4 cup of milk and stir well.
+Add in an additional 1/4 cup if needed to make a batter the consistency of muffin batter.3/4 to 1 cup whole milk

 - Divide batter among 15 muffin cups that have been sprayed with cooking spray.
-Bake at 400 for 15-20 minutes, or until lightly browned on top.
+Bake at 400 for 15-20 minutes, or until lightly brown on top.

 “What you do every day matters more than what you do every once in a while.”